OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-16.md

 ## 1 Chronicles 16:13

-> You descendants of Israel His servant,
+> You offspring of Israel, His servant,
-> Sons of Jacob, His chosen ones!
+> Children of Jacob, His chosen ones!

 ---

 ## 1 Chronicles 16:14

 > He is the Lord our God;
-> His judgments are in all the earth.
+> His judgments extend throughout the earth.

 ---

 ## 1 Chronicles 16:15

-> Remember His covenant forever,
+> Recall His covenant forever,
-> The word which He commanded to a thousand generations,
+> The word He commanded for a thousand generations,

 ---

 ## 1 Chronicles 16:16

-> The covenant which He made with Abraham,
+> The covenant He established with Abraham,
-> And His oath to Isaac.
+> And His promise to Isaac.

 ---

 ## 1 Chronicles 16:17

-> He also confirmed it to Jacob as a statute,
+> He also confirmed it to Jacob as a decree,
 > To Israel as an everlasting covenant,

 ---

 ## 1 Chronicles 16:18

-> Saying, “To you I will give the land of Canaan,
+> Declaring, “To you I will give the land of Canaan,
 > As the portion of your inheritance.”

 ---